OpenUpSA/ansible-config/README.md

 - Apps - playbooks that install specific apps on one or more servers for one or more environments

+### Inventory

+Default inventory is `sandbox`.

+Specify the inventory file to use e.g. `--inventory inventory/prod.yml`

 ### Roles

 Roles are standardised configurations that can be applied to multiple servers.